 Her professional interests are in the areas of governance, management, service evaluation and organisational development.
 Esther is an experienced Board Member previously of the Chiropractors Registration Board of Victoria, Osteopaths Registration Board of Victoria, and currently a Board Member of the Victorian Pharmacy Authority and the Professional Standards Council.

 After graduating from Guangzhou University of Traditional Chinese Medicine in 1986 Di Wen Lai moved to Perth, Western Australia .
 She studied Medical Laboratory Science at Curtin University, WA, for 2 years.
 She has conducted a private practice in Perth since 1990.

 Professor Craig Zimitat

-Community member from Tasmania
+Deputy Chair and community member from Tasmania

 Professor Zimitat is Deputy Head (Academic) and Director of Medical Education, School of Medicine, University of Tasmania.
 Professor Zimitat has worked extensively in health professional education in higher education over the last 20 years.
 His work was acknowledged with a 2011 Citation for Outstanding Contributions to Student Learning award from the Australian Learning and Teaching Council.